Sasser99/DIYFAN_V1/README.md

 - The electronics module provides approximately **10 W** of power.
 When using fans such as the Noctua NF-A12x25 PWM chromax.black.swap, as I do, up to five fan stages can be operated simultaneously.
 - Operation is handled via a single button, which allows the fan stages to be cycled through sequentially.
-- Four RGB LEDs visible through the plexiglass panel indicate which PWM stage is currently active
+- Four RGB LEDs visible through the plexiglass panel indicate which PWM stage is currently active.

 ![Alt-Text](img/ArduinoNano.png)